60k a year is how much an hour? And how do you budget for a 60k salary? Let's find out.

 Your tax rate will depend on what state you live in, but if it's one that has no state income tax, like Florida, it will obviously be lower.
 It also depends on whether or not you are married and have children.

-If you are married and have one child and live in a no income tax state, I think your “effective” tax bill will be about $600/month when factoring in all standard deduction and child credits.
+If you are married and have one child and live in a state that doesn't tax income, your “effective” tax bill will be about $600/month when factoring in all standard deductions and child credits.

 But again, for clarity, your tax bill can vary a lot depending on your circumstances.